 To request access to iThenticate, please contact the Courseware Support Team at email@example.com.

-Go to http://www.ithenticate.com/ and login with your Penn email address and the password provided in your account notification email.
+- Go to ithenticate.com and log in with your Penn email address and the password provided in your account notification email.
 Please remember to change your password after logging in for the first time.

 For help or additional information, please contact the Courseware Support Team at firstname.lastname@example.org